 - Combine related information together by grouping time series.

-- Reduce the number of labels or the range of values possible for a label for your custom metrics.
+- Reduce the number of labels or the range of values possible for a label for your user-defined metrics.

-- Remove charts or other content from dashboards.
+- Remove charts or other widgets from dashboards.

-- Prioritize loading of metric data by grouping dashboard content.
+- Prioritize loading of metric data by grouping dashboard widgets.